 - Treats are good.
 Use them.

-Whitney's Chewy Picks for Hiking with Dogs
+Whitney's Chewy Picks for Must-Have Dog Hiking Supplies

 Frisco Wild Thing Dog & Cat T-Shirt

-Sadie' s okay with being dressed-up.
+Sadie' s OK with being dressed-up.
 This lightweight t-shirt is made with a breathable cotton-polyester blend and features an adorable “Wild Thing” print with a cute hiking bear graphic.
 The pull-over style makes it easy to get your pet dressed.
 (Be super extra and mark date of event on back side of shirt and store away.)

 Frisco Flamingos Dog Leash